wpilibsuite/allwpilib/tunables/doc/cpp.md

 ### Complex tunable with plain member variables

 If the member is a plain field rather than a `Tunable`, publish it using the pointer-to-member overload.
+This is useful when the field is part of the object's normal state or when a tuned value needs a callback to rebuild dependent state.

 ```cpp
 class TunablePIDController : public wpi::tunables::ComplexTunable {